MG1982/myCart/README.md

 ## What's Next?

 - Track stock numbers.
 Not limited to one store but multiple stores.

+Thank you for visiting!